 How can I train to become an Arkansas Notary?

-The State has a Notary Public Handbook on their website that includes valuable information on performing notarial acts.
+The State has a Notary Public Handbook on its website that includes valuable information on performing notarial acts.
 You can download the handbook at https://www.sos.arkansas.gov/business-commercial-services-bcs/notary-e-notary.

 Click here to learn more about how to become an Arkansas notary.